 Low cost of living

-The city ranks 52nd in the affordability indicator this year and the city’s students enjoy its low overall living costs and cheap rent in the city center.
+The city ranks moderately well in the affordability indicator this year and the city’s students enjoy its low overall living costs and cheap rent in the city centre.

 Excellent weather